Access the database

 As regards collaboration with the SRB, members of the CSSF Resolution department are involved directly in the preparation and drafting of resolution plans of Luxembourg significant banks under the competence of the SRB.
 They also participate, within the Internal Resolution Teams coordinated by the SRB, in preparing and drafting resolution plans for significant banking groups in the Banking Union which have Luxembourg subsidiaries.

-Resolution reporting encompasses all the resolution reports to be transmitted to the CSSF by the entities in reference to Article 2 of the Law of 18 December 2015 on the failure of credit institutions and certain investment firms.
+Resolution reporting encompasses all the resolution reports and notifications to be transmitted to the CSSF by the entities referred to in Article 2 of the Law of 18 December 2015 on the failure of credit institutions and certain investment firms.

-The document “Resolution Reporting Requirements” provides additional details regarding the scope, tables to be provided by the different reports, specific instructions, contacts, format and technical specifications.
+The document “Resolution Reporting Requirements” provides credit institutions and other entities concerned with additional details regarding the scope and the tables to be provided for the different reporting or notification purposes, specific instructions, contacts, format and technical specifications.